Skip to main content

 *Analyzed using a generalized linear mixed-effects model with treatment group, preventive migraine medication use at randomization, study month, and month-by-treatment group interaction as fixed effects and participant as random effect.3

-EFFICACY DURATION
+DURATION DATA

 ACUTE TREATMENT OF MIGRAINE ATTACKS